luka-star/Queens-problem/README.md

+#Queens-Problem

-# This is my solution for the queens problem with n-queens on a nxn chessboard.
+This is my solution for the queens problem with n-queens on a nxn chessboard.